Book Appt. Call Now

 • Treat any infections that have occurred.
 If your condition creates infections, you will be treated for them.

-A bone marrow transplant, also known as a stem cell transplant, is the only treatment that has the potential to cure myelodysplastic disorders.
+A Blood & Marrow Transplant and Cellular Therapies, also known as a stem cell transplant, is the only treatment that has the potential to cure myelodysplastic disorders.
 However, because of the high risk of catastrophic consequences, this treatment is normally reserved for patients who are in good enough health to tolerate it.
 During a bone marrow transplant, heavy dosages of chemotherapy medications are utilized to remove faulty blood cells from your bone marrow.
 The defective bone marrow stem cells are then replaced with healthy donor cells (allogeneic transplantation).

 Lifestyle and home remedies